niklasfemerstrand/rc_openpgpjs/README.md

-Roundcube OpenPGP
+rc_openpgpjs
 ================

 ATTENTION
 ---------
-Roundcube OpenPGP is currently in development stage only.
+rc_openpgpjs is currently in development stage only.
 Don't expect anything just yet!

 INTRODUCTION
 ------------
-Roundcube OpenPGP is an extension adding OpenPGP.js functionality to the Roundcube webmail project.
+rc_openpgpjs is an extension adding OpenPGPs functionality to the Roundcube webmail project.
 See [Why do you need PGP? ][why], [OpenPGP.js][openpgpjs] and [Roundcube][roundcube] for more info.

 FEATURES
 --------